 CHE Student Internships

-The following projects are being carried out this summer by CHE students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2020 by CHE students through the CCE Summer Internship Program.

 Internship Location: New York City (NYC), Cornell University Cooperative Extension-NYC